mitch092/ArchInstall/README.md

 # Modern Automated Arch Linux Install Script
 This is my custom Arch Linux install script.
-Systemd components in the "base" package are used as much as possible, to make installation quick and minimal.
+It uses systemd components in the "base" package as much as possible, to make installation quick and minimal.

 Some highlights:
 * UKI kernel: Simplifies kernel management and booting.
 Also possibly faster than keeping initramfs separate.